irfanhakim-as/linux-wiki/distros/EndeavourOS.md

 ## OBS Studio

-This details how to set up and configure OBS Studio for recording of all purposes including gaming and have separate audio tracks for each application.
+This details how to install and set up OBS Studio for recording of all purposes including gaming and have separate audio tracks for each application.

 ### References